ngareleo/ky-sql/README.md

 # ky-sql

-This is an attempt at building a minimal database application.
+This is an attempt at building a minimal database server.
 Fully custom and heavily inspired by sqlite.